jundalisay/superbnetlify/content/en/research/hume/treatise/book-1/part-4/section-4.md

 - But a person who is tormented by spectres in the dark, might reason naturally too.
   - But then a disease arising from natural causes is also natural, though contrary to health.

-The following are like the spectres in the dark=
+The following are like the spectres in the dark:
 - the opinions of the ancient philosophers*,
 - their fictions of substance and accident, and
 - their reasonings on substantial forms and occult qualities.